Variables in Crunch datasets are organized into folders, like in a file

 mv(x, what, path)

-A Variable, selection of variables from dataset
+A Variable, selection of variables from dataset, or any

 other object that can be moved to a folder (e.g. a dataset when organizing